ZheMann/generating_newspaper_columns/README.md

 3. Dutch e-books (24MB)

 ### Dutch newspaper columns (2MB)
 These newspaper columns were provided by a collaborating journalist during this research.
-The body of each columns is extracted and concatenated into a single text-file.
+The bodies of all columns are extracted and concatenated into a single text-file.
 Due to inconsistency between columns, most pre-processing is done manually.

 ### Dutch Wikipedia-pages (2.9GB)
 We built our own [wiki-scraper](https://github.com/ZheMann/wiki-scraper) to extract information from Wikipedia.
 The wiki-scraper ran for several days untill 2.4M out of 2.6M pages were downloaded.
 The text of all pages is concatenated into a single text-file.